 Frequently Asked Heating and Cooling Questions

-Here are the most frequently asked questions and answers from our “Ask an Expert” for Heating, Cooling, and Plumbing questions and answers.
-These should help get you started or may answer your questions too.
+Here are the most frequently asked questions and answers for Heating, Cooling, and Plumbing.
+These should help get you started and many should answer your questions, too.

 Why is the upstairs of my house always hotter in summer & cooler in the winter when I have one unit?

 Heat rises, thus the reason it’s hotter in the summer.
 Assuming the system was sized and installed correctly, you should consider installing a zone system if possible.
 Sometimes the addition of return air ductwork will help improve air movement and help make upper levels more comfortable.